iancoffey/bentobuild/README.md

 I would suggest running the `YataiService` so it is only open to local cluster traffic, and refer to it via its `cluster.local` domain name.

-## Example
+## Builder

-In the example below, the builder will create a new temporary build namespace, populate it with the correct build resources and the clean up the ns and everything in it.
-If you set `cleanup=False`, the namespace will be preserved for inspection.
+In the example below, the builder will create a new Kubernetes Job, which will produce an image, tag it and push it the registry.

 ```
 import bentobuild

 builder = bentobuild.Builder()

+# safe_build requires a BentoML Service ID, an image tag and your build namespace.
+# This is the namespace where your docker credentials need to exist - see below.
 builder.safe_build('FastaiDemo:20201105133154_04F821', 'iancoffey/mydemo:latest', 'test1')

 # resources begin running